HoangHa0/telco-customer-churn-prediction/README.md

 ### Run the Notebook

-Open `telco_customer_churn.ipynb` in Jupyter or Google Colab and run all cells sequentially.
+Open `Telco_Customer_Churn.ipynb` in Jupyter or Google Colab and run all cells sequentially.

 ---